Offline-to-Online Multi-Agent Reinforcement Learning with Offline Value Function Memory and Sequential Exploration: EXPERIMENT

 \subsection{Ablation Study}

 In this section, we conduct additional experiments to demonstrate the effectiveness of both OVM and Sequential Exploration.
-In the previous section, we established the superiority of the OVMSE approach.
-Through ablation studies, we aim to answer two key questions: \begin{enumerate} \item[(i)] Does OVM preserve offline knowledge and lead to better performance? \item[(ii)] Does SE enable efficient exploration and lead to better performance? \end{enumerate}
+Through ablation studies, we aim to answer three key questions: \begin{enumerate} \item[(i)] Does OVM preserve offline knowledge and lead to better performance? \item[(ii)] Does SE enable efficient exploration and lead to better performance? \item[(iii)] Does OVMSE rely on reusing offline data during online phase? \end{enumerate}

-We perform these ablation studies on the \textit{2s3z} medium task, \textit{6h\_vs\_8z} medium task, and medium replay tasks.
+We perform these ablation studies on the \textit{2s3z} medium task, \textit{6h\_vs\_8z} medium and medium replay tasks.
 As shown in Figure~\ref{Ablation}(a), (b), and (c), we set the mixing ratio to 0.0 for all tasks except for the \textit{6h\_vs\_8z} medium task, where a mixing ratio of 0.1 is applied.
 Additionally, we conduct a specific ablation study on the \textit{2s3z} medium task to examine the effect of reusing offline data during the online phase.
 As illustrated in Figure~\ref{Ablation}, we report the mean test returns as a function of environment steps, as this metric more effectively captures performance drops during the initial stages of online learning.

 \textbf{OVM is effective.} Our results demonstrate that OVM plays a crucial role in O2O MARL.
 In the \textit{2s3z} medium task, using SE alone without OVM results in a more significant performance drop during the initial stage of the online phase.
 Additionally, using OVM alone results in a much smaller performance drop compared to the action proposal approach \cite{ImitationBoostrap}.
 In the \textit{6h\_vs\_8z} medium replay task, OVMSE significantly outperforms SE alone, due to the preservation of offline knowledge by OVM.
 Similarly, in the \textit{6h\_vs\_8z} medium task, OVMSE outperforms SE, with SE requiring 2 million steps to catch up.